molily/molily.de/_posts/2017-12-21-robust-javascript.md

 With Promises, you can set up a proper error handling logic: You can stop the chain if an error occurs.
 You can recover from an error and continue with the execution of the chain.
 You can [throw your own errors](#programmatic-exceptions).
 You can handle a single error immediately and/or handle several errors at the end of the chain.

 In practice, every call to `then()` returns a new Promise.
 The `onFulfilled` and `onRejected` handlers determine what the result of the new Promise is.
-They may return a normal value to fulfill the new Promise or throw an exception to rejectit.
+They may return a normal value to fulfill the new Promise or throw an exception to reject it.
 They may also return a Promise, which becomes the new Promise.

 This still might sound theoretical to you.
 But when working with the Promise-based Fetch API, chaining Promises is common.
 Here is a typical chain: